Abhinav7903/Indian-Currency-/README.md

 Detection of currency notes using deep learning

 Foreign and visually disable people in India often find difficulties in recognizing different currency notes.
 Even if some time it is also difficult for Indian healthy people to identify same amount of currency notes with different-new designs.
-Human eye has also some limitation so some time fake currency not identifiable by them.
 In this paper deep learning model is trained with dataset and is being tested with different Indian currency with good accuracy.

 Training the machine to learn to detect and recognize object from given input, so the machine learning is based on what it sees and learns from their image dataset.
 Therefore, with a good amount of quality images we can improve machine’s learning ability.

 ## Technologies used :
 - Python, Tensorflow, Flask
 - Dataset is taken from Kaggle and Self-Taken

 ## Files :